-What is the minimum share of investments in transitional and enabling activities?
+What is the minimum proportion of net assets invested in transitory and enabling activities?

-What is the minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy?
+What is the minimum proportion of sustainable investments with an environmental objective non-aligned with EU taxonomy?

-The Sub-Fund has an overall minimum sustainable investment commitment of 10% but has not committed to a minimum share of sustainable investments that are not aligned with the EU green taxonomy.
+The Sub-Fund has an overall minimum sustainable investment commitment of 10%, but has not committed to a minimum share of sustainable investments that are not aligned with the EU green taxonomy.